 Here is Oliver W. Holmes guarding his owner Bob Holmes's tomato plants in Dunmore, PA.
 Good boy, Oliver!

 Growing in a Colder Climate or Planting Early?

-Back for 2015!
 Early-Start Plant Protectors.
-So many of you have asked for these 18" tall water-filled teepees to insulate your plants and soil against frost and cold temperatures.
+18" tall water-filled teepees to insulate your plants and soil against frost and cold temperatures.
 Start tomato plants and all your warm weather plants a month or more earlier than usual.

 Growing Tips and Garden Products

 Our customer Diane Fagerberg's tomato plants in Fort Collins, Colorado after a late snow storm in early May.
 She heard the weather report and covered them with Plant Protectors and inverted Smart Pots.
 19 inches of snow fell!